 New Zealand citizens claiming payments in Australia

-If you are a New Zealand citizen, you must meet certain criteria to be eligible for payments in Australia from the Department of Human Services.
+If you are a New Zealand citizen, you must meet certain criteria to be eligible for our payments in Australia.

 To qualify for most Centrelink payments, you must satisfy residence requirements.
-Generally, this means you must be an Australian resident.
+Usually, this means you must be an Australian resident.

 Payments that can be claimed if you are a New Zealand citizen

-No matter whether you are a protected or non-protected SCV holder, you will be able to claim these payments or cards as long as you are living in Australia:
+Protected and non-protected SCV holders can claim these payments or cards as long as they are living in Australia: